Josh-XT/AGiXT/README.md

     Executes a specific task based on the given objective and task.

-To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000 when running the application locally.
+To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000/api/docs when running the application locally, or http://localhost/api/docs if running with Docker.

 ## Extending Functionality